newlight77/bootstraps/bootstrap-spring.md

 # bootstrap-spring

-This serves as a guide to bootstrap a spring application with cucumber.
+This serves as a guide to bootstrap a spring application.

 ## Pre-requisites